USHPA follows the CIVL policy on pilot gender. The pilot’s gender is what is stated on their government-issued identification.

-Note that, arguably, one potential advantage that some biological-at-birth men have over some women is size.
+Note that, arguably, size is one potential advantage that some individuals assigned male at birth have over some cisgender women.
 It is believed that some of the larger wings (which larger pilots can fly), have some performance advantage over smaller wings.
 But pilots, regardless of gender, already come in all sizes and weights.
 So, the USHPA competition committee is taking under consideration the idea of adding a new category for pilots whose all-up flying weight is under a threshold that will typically correspond with wings of size S and smaller.
 In the UK, this is called the “Reynolds Class.”
 This would be in addition to the existing open, women’s, sport, etc., categories, not a replacement for the women’s category, and it would take effect for the 2020 competition season.
 The USHPA competition committee welcomes your feedback on the potential addition of this new class.
-Please email your comments to firstname.lastname@example.org.
+Please email your comments to [email protected].

 *With several states issuing ID's with nonbinary gender designations, more discussion is needed to finalize the policy with regard to nonbinary pilots.